-Kinsey found that only 20% of women masturbated regularly.
 Kinsey concluded that masturbation was not only the quickest way for a woman to orgasm (4 minutes on average) but also the most reliable way (95% success rate).
 He used women’s masturbatory activities to define female orgasm.
+But he found that only 20% of women masturbated regularly.
 There are many ways of demonstrating that women are mistaken about orgasm with a lover because they don’t understand what an orgasm is.
 So Kinsey’s work indicates that 20% of women may know how to orgasm.

-But research inevitably involves women who are confident enough to come forward and talk about orgasm in surveys.
-Women’s reluctance to discuss sexual phenomena suggests that female masturbation is much less common than this.
+But research inevitably involves women who are confident enough to come forward and talk about sex and orgasm.
+The silence of women in the general population over sex suggests that female masturbation is much less common than this.
 Reading Shere Hite’s book is a tremendous relief to any woman who masturbates.
 Her work is the only evidence that women orgasm easily alone but that they cannot achieve the same thing with a lover.
 The fact that her book is largely unknown is clear evidence that few women masturbate.

 Some of the women in Shere Hite’s samples said they masturbated themselves during intercourse.
 Not only is this an impractical technique but it is also incompatible with how women masturbate themselves to orgasm.
 Neither men nor women appear to be aware of the fact that before anyone can orgasm they must first be aroused.
 Men’s arousal is fairly automatic but women have to work much harder at generating their arousal consciously.

 Women never comment on the different stimulation techniques and anatomy that are supposed to cause female orgasm.
 If women knew how to masturbate themselves to orgasm, then more women would realise that intercourse does not cause female orgasm.
 Also their lovers would realise.
-Heterosexual women associate clitoral stimulation with lesbians who never have intercourse and so have to engage in more explicit genital sex play.
+Clitoral stimulation is associated with lesbians who cannot engage in intercourse and so have to develop more explicit genitally focused sex play.

 Most women dislike explicit references to genitals and so they say ‘front bottom’ or ‘down there’ by which they mean anywhere between their clitoris and their anus.
-Most women also dislike references to explicit genital stimulation including masturbation.
-They consider the clitoris to be too sexually explicit for a heterosexual woman.
-Most women associate the vagina, clitoris and female orgasm with pornography and male fantasies.
+Most women consider the clitoris to be too sexually explicit for a heterosexual woman.
+Orgasm is associated with women (because male orgasm is so automatic).
+Both the clitoris and the word orgasm are taboo, being associated with porn more than with women’s own sexual pleasure.

 From the universal silence and ignorance over female orgasm, we can conclude that female masturbation and hence female orgasm are rare.
 Women allow men to portray their sexual responsiveness in completely unrealistic ways without ever commenting.
 Most women have little confidence in their own experiences so they accept all the fictional accounts as possibilities for other women if not for themselves.
 Few women even know that they have a clitoris, let alone know what to do with it.
 Men explore the female body as they always have done.
 Armed with the latest news of the clitoris men convince themselves that, as a new breed of male lover, they provide women with amazing pleasure for the first time in human history.